Ratimon/erc20-variations-contracts-scarb/README.md

 make declare
 ```

-Use the resulting **class hash** and [Argument resolution](https://book.starkli.rs/argument-resolution) as parameters to deploy contract
+Use the resulting **class hash** and [Argument resolution](https://book.starkli.rs/argument-resolution) as parameters when deploying contract

 ```sh
 make deploy